 Intravenous administration of solution for inhalation/oral (off-label route): Using D5W, dilute acetylcysteine 20% inhalation/oral solution to a 3% solution.

-Note: Undiluted injection, solution (Acetadote) is hyperosmolar (2600 mOsmol/L); when the diluent volume is decreased for patients <40 kg or requiring fluid restriction, the osmolarity of the solution may remain higher than desirable for intravenous infusion.
-To ensure tolerance of the infusion, osmolarity should be adjusted to a physiologically safe concentration (eg, ≥150 mOsmol/L in children).
+Note: Clinicians should be aware that undiluted injection solution (Acetadote) is hyperosmolar (2,600 mOsmol/L); when the diluent volume is decreased for patients ≤40 kg or requiring fluid restriction, the osmolarity of the solution may remain higher than desirable for intravenous infusion.
+To ensure tolerance of the infusion, osmolarity should be adjusted to a physiologically safe level (eg, ≥150 mOsmol/L in children).